PLAINTIFF’S BRIEF IN RESPONSE TO DEFENDANTS’ BRIEF IN SUPPORT OF THEIR MOTION TO DISMISS

 Because Defendants have moved pursuant to Rule 12(b)(6) for dismissal, the allegations of Plaintiffs’ First Amended Complaint must be taken as true.
 Some of the essential facts noted therein are as follows.

 The First Amended Complaint alleges that Plaintiff was the beneficiary of a Cancer Policy.
 See Doc.
 2, Paragraph 4.
-If Hershel Brewster was diagnosed with cancer, Defendants would pay cash benefits; however his death was not required under the Cancer Policy for the payment of benefits.
+If Hershel Brewster was diagnosed with cancer, Defendants would pay cash benefits; however, his death was not required under the Cancer Policy for the payment of benefits.
 See Doc.
-2, Paragraphs 5 and 6.
+2, Paragraphs 5, and 6.
 By the express terms of the Cancer Policy, the amounts due under the policy are determined in large part by the medical bills incurred by the insured.
-However, these cash benefits could be used by the beneficiaries for any purpose—they did not have to actually be used to pay the medical bills.
+However, these cash benefits could be used by the beneficiaries for any purpose—they did not have actually to be used to pay the medical bills.
 Id.